-To assess the impact an upgrade may have in your applications, check the Side Effects and Breaking Changes documents.
+Then, it’s important to assess the impact that the upgrade may have in your applications, checking the Side Effects and Breaking Changes documents:

-- Side Effects and Breaking Changes in Version 6.0
+- Side Effects and Breaking Changes in OutSystems 11

 - Side Effects and Breaking Changes in OutSystems 10